The art of BART: Minimax optimality over nonhomogeneous smoothness in high dimension: Introduction

-with a response $Y_i\in\mathbb R$ and a covariate $x_i\in[0,1]^p$, where $f_0:[0,1]^p\mapsto \mathbb R$ and $\sigma_0^2<\infty$.
-Assume that $f_0$ depends only on $d$ variables among the $p$ coordinates.
+with a response $Y_i\in\mathbb R$ and a covariate $x_i\in[0,1]^p$, where $f_0:[0,1]^p\rightarrow \mathbb R$ and $\sigma_0^2<\infty$.
+Assume that $f_0$ depends only on $d$ variables among $p$ coordinates.
 Assume further that $f_0$ is a piecewise heterogeneous anisotropic function with a global smoothness harmonic mean $\bar\alpha\in(0,1]$ (see Definitions~\ref{def:hol}--\ref{def:sparse} for a more precise definition).
-Assigning BART priors on $f_0$, the posterior contraction rate is obtained as $\sqrt{(d\log p)/n}+(\log n)^c n^{-\bar\alpha/(2\bar\alpha+d)}$ for some $c>0$ (Theorem~\ref{thm:nonreg}).
-It is also shown that this rate is minimax-optimal up to a log factor (Theorem~\ref{thm:minimax}).
+Assigning the BART prior on $f_0$, the posterior contraction rate is obtained as $\sqrt{(d\log p)/n}+(\log n)^c n^{-\bar\alpha/(2\bar\alpha+d)}$ for some $c>0$ (Theorem~\ref{thm:nonreg}).
+This rate is minimax-optimal up to a log factor (Theorem~\ref{thm:minimax}).
 The same contraction rates are also achieved in other statistical setups (Theorems~\ref{thm:nonregrd}--\ref{thm:binary}).
 For the additive true function, the rate has an additive form (Theorems~\ref{thm:addreg}).

 The rest of this paper is organized as follows.
 In Section~\ref{sec:background}, we describe the background of function spaces and Bayesian forests.
 In high-dimensional scenarios, the tree priors on functions are specified in Section~\ref{sec:prior}.
-Section~\ref{sec:appgen} sheds light on the approximation theory for our function spaces.
+In Section~\ref{sec:appgen}, we illuminate the approximation theory for our function spaces.
 In Section~\ref{sec:nonreg}, we study posterior contraction of Bayesian forests and their minimax optimality in nonparametric regression with a fixed design.
 The section also includes a numerical study that shows the outstanding performance of BART over other methods such as random forests and deep neural networks, which are believed to work well for discontinuous or complicated smooth functions.
 Posterior contraction properties in other statistical models such as density estimation and binary classification are investigated in Section~\ref{sec:furapp}.
 An example of additive regression is also considered in Section~\ref{sec:furapp} to emphasize a theoretical advantage of Bayesian forests over single tree models.
-Section~\ref{sec:disc} concludes with discussion.
-All technical proofs are collected in Appendix.
+Section~\ref{sec:disc} concludes.
+All technical proofs are presented in Appendix.